terhechte/CoreValue/Readme.md

 - [ ] add support for nsset / unordered lists
 - [ ] add support for fetched properties (could be a struct a la (objects, predicate))
 - [ ] support transformable: https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdNSAttributes.html
-- [ ] does storing automatically work for sub objects / sub arrays
-- [ ] add support for other persistence features. update/save, delete

 ### Proposed Operator renaming
 In order to improve the readability and understandability of the operators, the following
 ```